aliasgarxo/BestBuy-App/README.md

-# store-front
+# BestBuy Front-End App

-This is a Vue.js app that simulates a store front.
-It is meant to be used in conjunction with the product-service and order-service.
-The app is extremely simple in that it only has a cart and a order submission button.
-When the order submission button is clicked, the cart is emptied and the order is sent to the order service.
-Currently there is no order checkout pages to collect any customer information.
+This is a Vue.js app designed for the Best Buy online store.
+It simulates a store front where users can view products, add them to a cart, and place orders.
+It interacts with the **Product Service** and **Order Service** to manage products and orders.

 ## Running the app locally